MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     > [!NOTE]
     > - If you want to associate your survey invitation and response with Common Data Service, you must enter values in **Regarding** and **Recipient details** fields accordingly.
 For more information on **Regarding** and **Recipient details** fields and how they are stored in the survey invitation, see [Send a survey action](send-survey-microsoft-flow.md#send-a-survey-action).
-    > - If you've used personalized data placeholders in your survey, those fields will be visible in this action and you can specify the values accordingly.
+    > - If you've used survey variables in your survey, they will be visible in this action and you can specify the values accordingly.
 More information: [Specify values in a flow](personalize-survey.md#specify-values-in-a-flow)

 8. Add a new step and select the action to send the email.
 You can use providers such as Outlook, Gmail, or SMS; we have used Outlook to send the survey in this procedure.